 - It tones and adds vigor to the body tissues

 - Helps to diminish the appearance of cellulite

-It's super relaxing and a great way to either start your day or end your day.
+It’s super relaxing and the best way to either start your day or end your day.

 If you add a little dry brushing to your morning routine and follow it with a self-massage it can be invigorating.